jj7258/NavRover/README.md

     roslaunch navrover_gazebo nights_and_weekends_world.launch
     ```

-2. Launch the RTAB-Map Mapping node with Rviz (To delete the database, add the following argument at the end 'delete:=--delete_db_on_start):
+2. Launch the RTAB-Map Mapping node with Rviz (To delete the database, add the following argument at the end _delete:=--delete_db_on_start_):

     ```bash
     roslaunch navrover_rtab_package rtabmap_mapping.launch